awsdocs/amazon-transcribe-developer-guide/doc_source/API_TranscriptionJobSummary.md

 ## Contents<a name="API_TranscriptionJobSummary_Contents"></a>

  **CompletionTime**   <a name="transcribe-Type-TranscriptionJobSummary-CompletionTime"></a>
-Timestamp of the date and time that the job completed\.
+A timestamp that shows when the job was completed\.
 Type: Timestamp
 Required: No

  **CreationTime**   <a name="transcribe-Type-TranscriptionJobSummary-CreationTime"></a>
-Timestamp of the date and time that the job was created\.
+A timestamp that shows when the job was created\.
 Type: Timestamp
 Required: No

  **FailureReason**   <a name="transcribe-Type-TranscriptionJobSummary-FailureReason"></a>
-If the `TranscriptionJobStatus` field is `FAILED`, this field contains a description of the error\.
+If the `TranscriptionJobStatus` field is `FAILED`, a description of the error\.
 Type: String
 Required: No